mjamroz/c2c_ui/docs/courses/c2c-ui.md

 * **build**: Build production site
 * **build:github**: Build demo site
 * **lint**: Check code compliance.
 Have a look on `no-fix` parameter!
-* **messages:extract**: Build `/src/translations/po/c2corg_ui-client.pot` from all source, the list of message that must be translated
-* **messages:compile**: get translations from transifex and compile them to json files
 * **generate-docs**: Generate code documentation
 * **generate-icons**: Generate Font-Awesome custom icons
 * **update-c2c-common**: `/src/js/constants/common.json` is build from c2c_common repo.
 Here is the task for this !